 A digital transformation is a complex and precarious exertion.
-When done fittingly, it can lead to astonishing results, but when done the wrong way, it can be costly and agonizing for the business.
+It can lead to astonishing results when done fittingly, but it can be costly and agonizing for the business when done the wrong way.
 Climb the ladder of stages carefully to attain the vertical limit in the digital transformation process with an Agile approach.

 - Does the planned transformation use two or more of the following: exponential technologies, outcome-based models, or exponential ecosystems?

 - Is the goal of your transformation to revolutionize or to create an incremental business operational model?

 - Is the objective to deliver one or more of the following: new business model, new automation integrated technology for products and services, or maximize the operating efficiencies?

 - Is the intent of the transformation to drive an everlasting culture of change?